vijinho/f3-boilerplate/README.md

  * `app/config/vhost` - application virtual host configuration files (apache and nginx supported)
  * `app/app.php` - start fatfree by including this file and running FFMVC\App\Run();
  * `app/cli.php` - command-line specific bootstrap instructions
+ * `app/templates/www/error/` - these files are standard php includes, not f3 templates, used by the error handler function
+ * `app/templates/www/error/debug.phtml` - debug error page (if DEBUG=3)
+ * `app/templates/www/error/404.phtml` - 'friendly' file not found page
+ * `app/templates/www/error/error.phtml` - 'friendly' error page

+## Supplemental Files/Paths

+These files are used as examples for the actual MVC structure files - these will almost certainly vary according to each different project's requirements and so should be forked and renamed according to your project implementation.

  * `app/lib/FFMVC/App` - Base Application Classes
  * `app/lib/FFMVC/Models` - MVC Models
  * `app/lib/FFMVC/Controllers` - MVC Controllers
  * `app/lib/FFMVC/Controllers/Api` - MVC Rest API Controllers
  * `app/lib/FFMVC/Helpers` - Auxillary helper functions and utility libraries specific to the project
  * `app/lib/FFMVC/CLI` - Controllers for when executing in a command-line environemnt
- * `app/templates/www/error/` - these files are standard php includes, not f3 templates, used by the error handler function
- * `app/templates/www/error/debug.phtml` - debug error page (if DEBUG=3)
- * `app/templates/www/error/404.phtml` - 'friendly' file not found page
- * `app/templates/www/error/error.phtml` - 'friendly' error page

 ### External Libraries
  * [Climate](http://climate.thephpleague.com/) is used for the CLI utility methods.